-Writing great content takes much work.
-You can do it, and the more that you write, the better you will be.
+Writing great content takes work.
+You can do it; the more you write, the better you will be.
 Your following will grow, and your art sales will increase.

 The flip side of creating great content that your readers will enjoy is having it found.
 Take the time necessary to research the best keywords for your content.
 Doing so will generate free traffic to your site.

-There are thousands of artist blogs on WordPress, thousands of painting blogs, and thousands of acrylic painting blogs online.
+There are thousands of artist blogs on WordPress, painting blogs, and acrylic painting blogs online.

 You have to separate yourself by developing a keyword marketing strategy.

 What are your thoughts?
-Are you spending time on keyword search?
+Are you spending time on keyword searches?
 Share your thoughts in the comment section below.